 Deer fawning season begins in early to mid-May.
 A newborn fawn’s mottled coat and mother’s care usually hides them from predators.
 But as fawns mature, they shed these coats for a more adult color which causes them to catch the eye.
 With mothers leaving fawns for hours at a time, you may spot one lying alone in tall grass or in a brushy area.
 Well-meaning people sometimes pick up these fawns, thinking that they have been abandoned by their mothers and need help.
 This is rarely the case.
 Use this rule of thumb for young birds, who might be out of their nests but cannot fly.
 If the bird’s eyes are open, it has a coat of feathers and is hopping around, it is probably fine.
 Grounded fledglings will usually be up and flying within a few days.
 If an animal is obviously injured, sick or orphaned, you may attempt to reach a permitted wildlife rehabilitator.

 Texas Parks and Wildlife has made available a list of permitted wildlife rehabilitators in the state of Texas for your use should you find a wild animal in need of assistance.
 The names are arranged according to location (county level).
-We recommend you check not only your own county but also any adjacent counties when trying to find help for an animal.
+We recommend you check not only your own county but also any adjacent counties when trying to find help for an animal — Wildlife Rehabilitator By County.

-Realize that you may not be able to contact a volunteer immediately, or that they may not be able to help you with the animal you have.
+Realize that you may not be able to contact a rehabilitator immediately.
+Wildlife rehabilitators are permitted to work on only the species named on their permits, so please keep in mind they will not be able help with species that are not named on their permits and may refer you elsewhere.
 They have jobs of their own, limited facilities and limited time.
 Many have listed specific hours of operation - try to respect their privacy and remember that they may be at work during the day.
 Even larger rehabilitation groups may not be able to get back to you for a while.
-Patience is often necessary when trying to place injured or orphaned wildlife.
-And rehabbers typically need you to bring the animal to them.
+Patience is often necessary when trying to secure help for injured or orphaned wildlife.